paulaasoriano2/lab5-soa-paulaasoriano2/REPORT.md

 ![Before Diagram](diagrams/before.png)

-The initial code implements a number processing flow using Spring Integration:
+The initial code implements a number processing flow using Spring Integration.

 ### Number Generation

 Sequential numbers are generated (integerSource) every 100 ms.
 Additionally, negative random numbers are injected via a scheduled gateway.

 ### Channels and Router

 There are two channels: oddChannel and evenChannel.
 A router directs numbers based on parity: even → evenChannel, odd → oddChannel.
+However, even numbers are processed as odd numbers.
+In addition, there is no central channel that receives all the messages

 ### Processing